w3c/wot/TF-TD/Technology Landscape/TechLandscape.md

 # W3C WoT TF-TD Technology Landscape

 Things needs to be described in order to provide basic information about themselves.
-For example, a thing description may provide information about what a thing is; what properties, event and actions the thing provides; how to access them; what type of data the thing produces/consumes and so forth.
+For example, a thing description may provide information about what a thing is; what properties, event andE actions the thing provides; how to access them; what type of data the thing produces/consumes and so forth.
 A thing description my be provided in accordance to a data model, a vocabulary and a serialization format.
 W3C WoT TF-TD Technology Landscape surveys existing technologies that may serve for this purpose.
 For more information, see [Thing Description Task Force](https://www.w3.org/WoT/IG/wiki/Thing_Description) of W3C WoT IG.

 ## Contents
 1. [Iot Consortia Related to TD](#iot-consortia-related-to-td)